Plastic Surgery Instructions (Brachioplasty):

 -Leave all surgical tapes in place.
 You may change the gauze pads (4×4’s) or ABD pads around the drains or over the incision but do not remove the tape that is covering the incision.

--Strip your drains at least 3 times per day.
-If you use a small amount of soap/water or hand sanitizer it makes the process easier
+- Strip your drains at least 3 times per day.
+If you use a small amount of soap/water or hand sanitizer on your hand while stripping the drain, it makes the process easier.

--Keep your drainage bulbs collapsed and please record the amounts of drainage over a 24-hour period.
-All patients heal differently according to many factors.
-Dr. DePerro will make the decisions regarding drain removal and necessity of office visits.
-(Generally the drains will be removed when the drainage is 30cc or less in a 24-hour period, which usually occurs in 5-7 days.)
+- All patients heal differently according to many factors.
+Dr. DePerro will make the decision regarding drain removal and necessity of office visits.
+(Generally, the drains will be removed when the drainage is 30cc or less in a 24-hour period, which usually occurs in 5-7 days.)

--Take your pain medication with food.
-This can be with as little as a few crackers.
-This will help prevent nausea.
+-Take your pain medication with food (a few crackers are ok) to help prevent nausea.

 -Because of the removal of tissue from your arms, there is a certain amount of tightness that is to be expected.
 This will slowly relax within 3-6 months.